henryw374/tempo/README.md

 - assert isa?

-e.g. create zdt. access day from zdt. confirm it is the right day
+e.g. create zdt. access day from zdt. confirm it is the right day same for year, same for month etc etc.

 comparators
 - generic construct.